Amaru8/CiderGTA/README.md

 - Open `game installation folder \ mods \ update \ update.rpf \ x64 \ data \ cdimages \ scaleform_generic.rpf \ hud.ytd` in Edit Mode after you installed the Community HUD.gfx mod.
 - Select `gtav_radio_stations_texture05_512` in the Texture Editor and replace it with the `community_with_cider_icon.dds` file from the extracted mod folder.
 - Enable external connectivity by opening `Settings > Connectivity > External Applications` and turning on the **WebSockets API** and the **RPC Server**.
-- Create a new API key by clicking `Manage External Application Access > Create New` and replace `PLACEHOLDER` in the `GTACider.ini` file with the generated token.
+- Create a new API key by clicking `Manage External Application Access > Create New` and replace `PLACEHOLDER` in the `CiderGTA.ini` file with the generated token.

 ## Third-Party Software